OpenRailAssociation/osrd-website/content/docs/reference/design-docs/auth/_index.en.md

 ## Context and requirements

-- authentication (`authn`) is the process of figuring out an user's identity.
+- authentication (`authn`) is the process of figuring out a user's identity.
-- authorization (`authz`) is the process of figuring out whether an user can do something.
+- authorization (`authz`) is the process of figuring out whether a user can do something.

 This design project started as a result of a feature request coming from SNCF users and stakeholders.
 After some interviews, we believe the overall needs to be as follows: